Pakistanis in the United Arab Emirates: Pakistani professionals

+Assets

+In September 2018, Pakistan’s Supreme Court was informed that Pakistani nationals held an estimated US $150 billion in assets and properties in the UAE, according to a report presented by chartered accountancy firm A.F.
+Ferguson.
+The figure was disclosed during proceedings related to a case on overseas holdings and bank accounts, with Chief Justice Mian Saqib Nisar noting the large sum remained abroad despite a recent amnesty scheme.
+A separate summary in the court’s written order placed the estimated value of Pakistani-owned assets in the UAE at about US $110 billion.

 Property holdings

-The United Arab Emirates is a major investment destination for Pakistan.
+The UAE is a major investment destination for Pakistan.
 Pakistanis are among the top ten investors in the UAE property market, ranking as the second largest nationality that bought most property in Dubai.
-Over the years, many wealthy Pakistanis have bought expensive properties in Dubai and have second homes there; in 2024, following data leaks, it was estimated that 17,000 Pakistanis have bought 23,000 properties in Dubai, their collective property holdings estimated at approximately $11 billion, while Dawn News asserted higher estimates based on academics using the data and additional sources, with 22,000 Pakistanis having property holdings worth $12,5 billion.
+Over the years, many wealthy Pakistanis have bought expensive properties in Dubai and have second homes there; in 2024, following data leaks, it was estimated that 17,000 Pakistanis have bought 23,000 properties in Dubai, their collective property holdings estimated at $11 billion, while Dawn News asserted higher estimates based on academics using the data and additional sources, with 22,000 Pakistanis having property holdings worth $12,5 billion.